MatthewWertman/Gladius/docs/getting_started.md

 If you are a new modder, I really recommend joining the [Gladius discord server](https://discord.gg/dHPSWqtXU8).
 Everyone there is very knowledgeable and approachable for help.

 This is not even close to the extent of what this wrapper can do.
-Be sure to check out [gladius](./gladius.md) for detailed coverage of the many functions of this script.
+Be sure to check out [Gladius](./gladius.md) in the docs for detailed coverage of the many functions of this script.